Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Blockwise skew-product representation for WF diffusions

 Let $\B^K$ be the generator of an $HK$-type WF diffusion.
 In view of \eqref{eq:zHK}, we can write $B^K$ as

-As is well known, the martingale problem for $\B^K$ is well posed (see, for instance, Theorem 8.2.8 in \cite{EK86}).
+As is well known, the martingale problem for $\B^K$ is well posed (see, for instance, Theorems 8.2.8 and 4.4.1 in \cite{EK86}).
 Next, we formalize the connection between \eqref{eq:AK} and \eqref{eq:BK}.
 We first show a preliminary result, used in the subsequent theorem.